 From telephones to radio and television appliances, the art of communicating information has become so important that life without these machines for many of us would be difficult to comprehend.

-And now there are these things called computers that can "package" much of that information where we can see and hear stories from the past, present and future like never before.
+And for the last several dacades, there are machines called computers that "package and send" much of that digital information -- so we can see and hear stories from the past, present and future like never before.
 Using binary data to simulate reality, computers can mentally transport us to people or places in entertaining ways.

 Second to the science of transportation is the art of agriculture.
 Of these two modern technologies, there exist a nation on earth that excels in both.